zhihanyang2022/cnnvis/README.md

 ## Plot saliency maps

-To obtain the saliency map of an image:
+To plot saliency maps of images:

 ```python
 import numpy as np